Dontario Drummond

-Dontario Tyron Drummond (born August 22, 1997) is an American football wide receiver for the Dallas Cowboys of the National Football League (NFL).
-He played college football at East Mississippi Community College before transferring to Ole Miss and was signed by the Cowboys as an undrafted free agent at the end of the 2022 NFL Draft.
+Dontario Tyron Drummond (born August 22, 1997) is an American professional football wide receiver.
+He played college football at East Mississippi before transferring to Ole Miss and was signed by the Dallas Cowboys as an undrafted free agent at the end of the 2022 NFL draft.

-Early life and high school
+Early life

 Drummond grew up in Laurel, Mississippi, and attended Laurel High School.
 While in high school, he played baseball and basketball, as well as football, winning state championships with both his football and basketball teams.
 In four years in high school, Drummond accounted for 3474 all-purpose yards, and was a 3-star prospect.